 If you want to tour Europe by train, Eurail first class passes will offer you comfort and flexibility.
 Is a Eurail pass worth it?
 We say “yes!”

 We prefer to travel by train whenever possible.
 It’s fun!
 And you can’t beat the convenience.
 The extra time it takes to go by surface in Europe is a good trade-off for eliminating all the hassles associated with air travel these days.
 We thought we’d share our experiences to give you an idea of how to tour Europe by train in Eurail First Class, along with unexpected ways to use Eurail passes we put to good use.
+With a Eurail Pass, Europe is at your fingertips!
 Let’s get started!

-For those who don’t know, the Eurail Pass is an instrument sold to allow the holder unlimited travel within a designated period of time across rail networks in 28 European countries.
+What is Eurail and how does Eurail work?
+For those who don’t know, the Eurail Pass (sometimes incorrectly referred to as a “Eurorail pass”) is an instrument sold to allow the holder unlimited travel within a designated period of time across rail networks in 28 European countries.

 Basically, the Eurail Pass allows you to hop on and hop off multiple trains in one or more countries at will during the time period in which it is valid.
-Choose from international, national, and local systems.
-It’s rare that you can’t get to somewhere in Europe by train.
+These are not special Eurail trains.
+Rather, you get to choose.
+Many people ask can you use Eurail pass on local trains, and the answer is yes.
+Select from international, national, and local systems.
+It’s rare that you can’t get to someplace in Europe by train.

 With millions of passes sold all over the world since 1959, buying a Eurail pass allows you to plan extensive travel throughout Europe on your own timetable.